Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Cytoplasm between DNA and mRNA

 Answer is A: Translation occurs in the cytoplasm (transcription occurs in the nucleus).
-DNA does not exist in the cytoplasm.
+DNA does not exist in the cytoplasm. - If the DNA strand sequence of bases is CTT AGA CTA ATA, what would the tRNA read?

 A. GAA TCT GAT TAT